-You will find all the information you need to know regarding Summer Camp at the Southeast Y in our Camp Catalog and Parent Guide!
+You will find all the information you need to know regarding Summer Camp at the Southeast Y in our Camp Catalog, Parent Guide, and Meet the Counselor Catalog!
 Please be sure to familiarize yourself with our drop-off and pick-up procedure prior to your first day of camp.

 Summer Camp Waitlist

 Summer Camp registration is CLOSED as all available spots are currently filled.
 We apologize for any inconvenience this may cause and thank you for your patience!

 Please reach out to our camp staff with any questions, suggestions, or concerns you may have before, after, or during summer.